Return to Index

 As a progressive and evolving being, man is where he is that he may learn [in order] that he may grow; and as he learns the spiritual lesson which any circumstance contains for him, it passes away and gives place to other circumstances. (“As a Man Thinketh”, 1903)

 Our earliest craving for security is when we fear our parents won’t love us.
-Besides seeking security from approval or control, we may seek it by accumulating wealth, by an obsession with food, by buying insurance, or by worrying about our health.
+Besides seeking security from approval or control, we may seek it by accumulating wealth, by an obsession with eating, by buying insurance, or by worrying about our health.

 • Relax any tension in the body and exhale.